-Miro boards items can contain privacy and regulatory data (such as PII, PHI, PCI) or confidential business critical content (such as financial information, HR information, IP, trade secrets).
+Miro board items can contain privacy and regulatory data (such as PII, PHI, PCI) or confidential business-critical content (such as financial information, HR information, IP, trade secrets).
 After data discovery and auto-classification, organizations must implement proactive controls that are crucial for maintaining sustained privacy, security, and compliance with relevant regulations.

 Figure 1: Content security and sharing guardrails